MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Modules.md

 ## Long description

-PowerShell is a scripting language and a command shell.
-The language is comprised of [keywords][07], which provide the structure and logic of processing, and commands that perform the work.
+PowerShell is both a command shell and a scripting language.
 Commands in PowerShell are implemented as scripts, functions, or cmdlets.
+The language includes [keywords][07], which provide the structure and logic of processing, and other resources, such as variables, providers, aliases.

-A module is a self-contained reusable unit that can contain cmdlets, providers, functions, variables, and other types of resources that can be imported as a single unit.
+A module is a self-contained, reusable unit that can include cmdlets, providers, functions, variables, and other resources that can be imported into a PowerShell session or any custom PowerShell program.

+Before the functionality contained in a module is usable, the module must be loaded into the PowerShell session.
+By default, PowerShell automatically loads an installed module the first time you use a command from the module.
+You can configure automatic module loading behavior using the variable `$PSModuleAutoloadingPreference`.
+For more information, see [about_Preference_Variables][08].

+You can also manually unload or reload modules during a PowerShell session.
+To unload a module, use the `Remove-Module` cmdlet.
+To load or reload a module, use `Import-Module`.

 PowerShell comes with a base set of modules.
-You can also install more modules as needed.
-By default, installed modules are loaded automatically the first time you use a command from a module.
-Use the `$PSModuleAutoloadingPreference` variable to enable, disable and configure automatic loading of modules.
-For more information, see [about_Preference_Variables][08].

-You can unload or reload during a session.
-Use the `Remove-Module` cmdlet to unload a module from your session.
-Use the `Import-Module` cmdlet to load a module.
+Anyone can create new PowerShell commands or other resources, and publish them as modules that users can install as needed.

-Modules can be created as compiled .NET assemblies written in C#, or script-based modules written in PowerShell.
+You can write modules in C# as compiled .NET assemblies, known as native modules, or in plain PowerShell, known as script modules.
 This topic explains how to use PowerShell modules.
-For information about how to write PowerShell modules, see [Writing a PowerShell Module][02].
+For information about how to create PowerShell modules, see [Writing a PowerShell Module][02].

 > [!NOTE]
 > Prior to PowerShell 3.0, cmdlets and providers were packaged in PowerShell